wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 - `test`: Gets activated when you are running tests
 - `prod`: The default profile if the app is not started in the `dev` profile

-In our case, we want to specify database-specific properties only in `prod` mode.
-If we try to specify a database URL in `dev` mode, for example, Quarkus would not start the corresponding dev services but would think, you’d want to use your preinstalled database server on that URL.
+In our case, you want to specify database-specific properties only in `prod` mode.
+If you specified a database URL in dev mode, for example, Quarkus would try to use that database server instead of starting the corresponding Dev Services as you want.

 Our configuration therefore is: